 TYPE(S) OF PROGRAM(S) RECOMMENDATIONS

 1. Master of Education in Special Education a.
 Concentration: Mild/Moderate Special Education

-Not Recommended for Approval
+Education Not Recommended for Approval

-1. Master of Education in Special Education - Concentration: Mild/Moderate Special Education
+- 1. Master of Education in Special Education Concentration: Mild/Moderate Special Education - a.

-- a.
 The proposed program states dual purposes to increase number of special educators but also to better prepare general education teachers to meet diverse learning needs of students in their classrooms.
 Although outcomes are different, these both meet critical needs in today's schools. - b.
 The program clearly states a commitment to providing experiences and application of knowledge and skills across elementary, middle, and secondary levels.
-For example, the candidates are expected to have co-teaching experiences at multiple levels.
+For example, the candidates are expected to have coteaching experiences at multiple levels.
 Given the state mild/moderate certification in grades 1-12, this multi-grade level commitment prepares candidates to work with students across the age range.

-STIPULATIONS THAT F MUST BE ADDRESSED FOR PROGRAM APPROVAL 1.
+STIPULATIONS THAT STIPULATIONS THAT MUST BE ADDRESSED FOR PROGRAM APPROVAL 1.
 Master of Education in Special Education a.
-Concentration: Mild/Moderate Special Education 1) As per the redesign guidelines, the program needs to provide (1) This per life redesign guidenness, the program needs to provide clear alignment between standards, course objectives, and all sitt based performance activities.
-In this case, alignment with CE standards was not evident.
-In the next iteration of this propose provide matrices/charts to show standards, all course objective and site-based performance activities are aligned.
-The program should align courses, course objectives, performance assessments, and scoring guides with CEC Common Core ar Individualized General Curriculum standards to assure the standards are comprehensively addressed during course and field experiences.
-Assure there is a clear correspondence between the objectives and assessments described in the course description and the performance activities listed in the chart.
-2) The program includes a course in Human Exceptionality (SEG 629) but it was not clear where in-depth understanding characteristics of individuals with mild/moderate disabilities was covered.
-The characteristics of students with mild/moderat disabilities should be included in sufficient depth for an advance graduate program.
+Concentration: Mild/Moderate Special Education 1) As per the redesign guidelines, the program needs to provide a clear alignment between standards, course objectives, and all site-based performance activities.
+In this case, alignment with CEC standards was not evident.
+In the next iteration of this proposal, provide matrices/charts to show standards, all course objectives, and site-based performance activities are aligned.
+The program should align courses, course objectives, performance assessments, and scoring guides with CEC Common Core and Individualized General Curriculum standards to assure the standards are comprehensively addressed during course and field experiences.
+Assure there is a clear correspondence between the objectives and assessments described in the course descriptions and the performance activities listed in the chart.
+2) The program includes a course in Human Exceptionality (SEGN 629) but it was not clear where in-depth understanding of characteristics of individuals with mild/moderate disabilities was covered.
+The characteristics of students with mild/moderate disabilities should be included in sufficient depth for an advanced graduate program.
 Specify clearly where these objectives will be met within the curriculum.